-Dahlem Welcomes People From All Walks of Life
+Dahlem Welcomes People from All Walks of Life

 - Nature for All Trail – this 3/8 mile special paved trail was installed to provide outdoor experiences for visitors with limited mobility.
 This includes people with disabilities, seniors with walkers, young families with strollers.
 Several benches along the way provide resting spots with pleasant views, and interpretive signage engages all your senses as you participate in a sensory safari along the way.

 - Butterfly Trail – this trail can be accessed at the Dahlem Ecology Farm & Apiary located off of Wickwire Road in Jackson.
 This grassy trail loops around fields and meadows of Golden Rod and other native wildflowers.
 The trail also provides opportunities to watch pollinators like monarch butterflies and honey bees at work.
 The Butterfly Trail is Dahlem’s ONLY dog-friendly trail available.
+Dogs must be leashed.

 - The Nature Playscape was built to help families new to nature get a taste of what playing in the woods can be like while at the same time being a little bit safer.
 Our climbing tree, the giant boulders, the hollow logs, and wobbly bridge are just a few of the elements that make the playscape a favorite with children and adults alike.